 Situation and trends

-Schistosomiasis remains a public health problem in several parts of the world, particularly in Africa where 93% of all the people requiring preventive chemotherapy for schistosomiasis live.
-Data on treatment are collected to measure the progress being made towards achieving the targets set by World Health Assembly resolutions to reach >75% all school-aged children who are at risk of morbidity from schistosomiasis and soil-transmitted helminthiasis.
+Schistosomiasis remains a public health problem in several parts of the world, particularly in Africa where 92% of all the people requiring preventive chemotherapy for schistosomiasis live.
+Data on treatment are collected to measure the progress being made towards achieving the targets set by World Health Assembly resolutions to reach at least 75% all school-aged children who are at risk of morbidity from schistosomiasis and soil-transmitted helminthiases.
 Of the 78 countries considered endemic for schistosomiasis, only 52 countries have populations requiring preventive chemotherapy.
-The total number of people in need of preventive chemotherapy globally for 2012 was 249 million, of which 114.3 million were school-age children.
-Data reported for 2012 show that more than 42 million people received preventive chemotherapy for schistosomiasis.
-Of all people treated for schistosomiasis, 85% were from the African Region.
-The number of people treated globally is equivalent to 14% of the population requiring preventive chemotherapy.
+The total number of people in need of preventive chemotherapy globally in 2016 was 207.7 million, of which 111.8 million were school-aged children.
+Data reported in 2016 was 206.5 million, of which 111.3 million were school-aged children.
+Data reported in 2016 from 36 countries for treatment of school-aged children and from 21 countries for treatment of adults show that more than 86 million people received preventive chemotherapy for schistosomiasis globally, which is equivalent to 52% global coverage for school-aged children and 14% for adults.